TWUOnline/feedback/bodner-slides.md

 ###Writing with your reader in mind

-“Professor, I know so much less than you, who will give me my grade.
-So my role is to show youhow much information I am capable of digging up, and after digging up that information, present it in written form;it will be yours to decide whether I’ve found enough.”
+>“Professor, I know so much less than you, who will give me my grade.
+So my role is to show you how much information I am capable of digging up, and after digging up that information, present it in written form;it will be yours to decide whether I’ve found enough.”
 Result: A pointless exercise.

 ###Reader expectations

-Word arrangement is a powerful technique of composition.
+* Word arrangement is a powerful technique of composition.

-It’s not just what you say, it’s how you say it.
+* It’s not just what you say, it’s how you say it.

-And it’s not just the words you use, but where you place them.
+* And it’s not just the words you use, but where you place them.

-Word placement and pauses are powerful techniques of emphasis. \(Gopen& Swan, 1990\)
+* Word placement and pauses are powerful techniques of emphasis. \(Gopen& Swan, 1990\)

 ###Courses